 If you are currently seeking treatment for muscular dystrophy in Cleveland, Ohio or Akron, Ohio, you should contact the following places: MetroHealth, University Hospitals, Cleveland Clinic, and/or Akron Children’s Hospital.

 Applying for Disability for Muscular Dystrophy

-Applying for disability for muscular dystrophy does not have to be a daunting task.
+Applying for a disability for muscular dystrophy does not have to be a daunting task.
 As soon as you are aware of your disability, you should begin the application process for disability benefits.
 You can apply for disability online or via the phone.
 There are disability application starter kits that are available to help you get approved.
 However, before you are approved, the Social Security Administration will judge your disability claim according to the Blue Book.
 In Section 11.13 of the Disability Evaluation Under Social Security, muscular dystrophy can be found.
 Some forms of muscular dystrophy will qualify you for a compassionate allowance.
 If you do not receive a compassionate allowance, you need to be sure to emphasize the limitations you face on a daily basis due to your medical condition.
 If approved, your benefits will not begin until you have been disabled for six months, so make sure that you are able to continue having a stable income until your disability benefits become available.